Kissu-coder/Record-Studio/readme.md

 ## TODO :
 <hr>

+- [ ] Need to change the title to xD
 - [ ] Improve UI
 - [ ] Add more functionality
 - [ ] Support for more video formats